CS0NG0RM/Dashboard-Ranking-Automation/README.md

 ## Running the Code
 The `SaveRanking` subroutine calls the `UpdateRanking` subroutine in each module sequentially, demonstrating how to orchestrate multiple tasks.

-## Note
-These modules assume that the occupation is located in cell "I2" of the "Occupation" sheet and the rankings are in cells "AA8" to "AA14" of the "Dashboard" sheet.
-The occupation data is assumed to be in column "G" of the "Data" sheet.